jericho066/monivra/README.md

-# Monivera - Personal Expense Tracker
+# Monivra - Personal Expense Tracker

 A modern, intuitive expense tracking application built with React.
 Track your income and expenses, visualize spending patterns, and manage your finances with ease.